 If you have an older vehicle or plan to take your fifth-wheel trailer off the usual road, you might choose the Convert-a-ball C5GX1216, which has cushion and other technical characteristics that increase ride comfort.

 You should also keep an eye out for safety and security elements along the route.

-Convert fifth wheel to gooseneck.
+Convert the fifth wheel to the gooseneck.
 When you need to disconnect to utilize the vehicle to move between places, the option to padlock or disconnect using a remote release cable might come in useful.
 If this describes you, the EAZ LIFT 15″ Gooseneck Adapter Remote Release should be at the top of your shopping list.
-The PullRite 2400 ISR Series Superlite 20K Fifth Wheel Hitch is a simpler solution for a Fifth-wheel hitch as well.
+The PullRite 2400 ISR Series Superlite 20K Fifth Wheel Hitch is a more straightforward solution for a Fifth-wheel hitch as well.

 Whatever your fifth-wheel towing requirements are, the finest gooseneck adapter for you is likely to be found on this list.